 The setup uses three MOTM-650 MIDI-CV converters.
-These three units stacked vertically on the left receive note data from the keyboard and sequencer—which is then voiced and modulated by the synth’s oscillators and filters—and outputted by the three dual-VCAs stacked vertically on the right.
+These three units stacked vertically on the left receive note/gate data from the keyboard and sequencer—which is then voiced and modulated by the synth’s oscillators and filters—and outputted by the three dual-VCAs stacked vertically on the right.
 The system outputs 6 voices (tracks) to the multi-track recorder.
 Patching uses Grimm TPR cable for the audio lines (good sound), and Mogami 3080 for the modulation lines (good flexibility).

 Musically the system uses pure intonation by the MOTM-650’s ability to adjust the incoming equal temperament MIDI data and output micro-tuned control voltage to the ultra stable MOTM-300 oscillators.

 Maschine Studio [sequencer]

 Komplete Kontrol S49 [keyboard]

 300 Ultra VCO, x4

 390 Micro Dual LFO